radian-software/selectrum/README.md

   `selectrum-max-window-height`.
     * Normally `selectrum-max-window-height` acts as just a maximum for the height a window will expand to, if there isn't enough space for the current candidates.
-For the minibuffer you might prefer to *always* have that height, even if there are fewer candidates.
-This behavior may be achieved by setting `selectrum-fix-minibuffer-height` to a non-nil value.
+For vertically displayed candidates you might prefer to *always* have that height, even if there are fewer candidates.
+This behavior may be achieved by setting `selectrum-min-window-height` to a non-nil value.
 * The variable `selectrum-num-candidates-displayed` controls how many candidates are displayed in total.
 The default value `auto` will automatically use as many candidates as are possible to display by